symbol/symbol-docs/source/concepts/receipt.rst

     **Core**;;;
     0x2143; Harvest_Fee; :ref:`BalanceCredit <balance-change-receipt>`; The recipient, account and amount of fees received for harvesting a block.
 It is recorded when a block is :doc:`harvested <harvesting>`.
+    0x5143; Inflation; :ref:`Inflation <inflation-receipt>`; The amount of native currency mosaics created.
+The receipt is recorded when the network has inflation configured, and a new block triggers the creation of currency mosaics.
+    0xE143; Transaction_Group;  :ref:`Aggregate <transaction-statement>`; A collection of state changes for a given source.
+It is recorded when a state change receipt is issued.
     0xF143; Address_Alias_Resolution; :ref:`Alias Resolution <resolution-statement>`; The unresolved and resolved :doc:`alias <namespace>`.
 It is recorded when a transaction indicates a valid address alias instead of an address.
     0xF243; Mosaic_Alias_Resolution; :ref:`Alias Resolution <resolution-statement>`; The unresolved and resolved alias.
 It is recorded when a transaction indicates a valid mosaic alias instead of a mosaicId.
-    0xE143; Transaction_Group;  :ref:`Aggregate <transaction-statement>`; A collection of state changes for a given source.
-It is recorded when a state change receipt is issued.
-    0x5143; Inflation; :ref:`Inflation <inflation-receipt>`; The amount of native currency mosaics created.
-The receipt is recorded when the network has inflation configured, and a new block triggers the creation of currency mosaics.
     **Mosaic**;;;
-    0x414D; Mosaic_Expired; :ref:`ArtifactExpiry <artifact-expiry-receipt>`; The mosaicId expiring in this block.
-It is recorded when a :doc:`mosaic <mosaic>` expires.
+    0x414D; Mosaic_Expired; :ref:`ArtifactExpiry <artifact-expiry-receipt>`; The identifier of the mosaic expiring in this block.
+It is recorded when a :doc:`mosaic <mosaic>` lifetime elapses.
-    0x134D; Mosaic_Rental_Fee; :ref:`BalanceTransfer <balance-transfer-receipt>`; The sender and recipient of the mosaicId and amount representing the cost of registering the mosaic.
+    0x124D; Mosaic_Rental_Fee; :ref:`BalanceTransfer <balance-transfer-receipt>`; The sender and recipient of the mosaicId and amount representing the cost of registering the mosaic.
 It is recorded when a mosaic is registered.
     **Namespace**;;;
-    0x414E; Namespace_Expired; :ref:`ArtifactExpiry <artifact-expiry-receipt>`; The namespaceId expiring in this block.
-It is recorded when a :doc:`namespace <namespace>` expires.
+    0x414E; Namespace_Expired; :ref:`ArtifactExpiry <artifact-expiry-receipt>`; The identifier of the namespace expiring in this block.
+It is recorded when the :doc:`namespace <namespace>` lifetime elapses.
+    0x424E; Namespace_Deleted; :ref:`ArtifactExpiry <artifact-expiry-receipt>`; The identifier of the namespace deleted in this block.
+It is recorded when the :doc:`namespace <namespace>` grace period elapses.
-    0x124E; Namespace_Rental_Fee; :ref:`BalanceTransfer <balance-transfer-receipt>`; The sender and recipient of the mosaicId and amount representing the cost of extending the namespace.
+    0x134E; Namespace_Rental_Fee; :ref:`BalanceTransfer <balance-transfer-receipt>`; The sender and recipient of the mosaicId and amount representing the cost of extending the namespace.
 It is recorded when a namespace is registered or its duration is extended.
     **HashLock**;;;
     0x3148; LockHash_Created; :ref:`BalanceDebit <balance-change-receipt>`; The lockhash  sender, mosaicId and amount locked.
 It is recorded when a valid :ref:`HashLockTransaction <hash-lock-transaction>` is announced.
     0x2248; LockHash_Completed; :ref:`BalanceCredit <balance-change-receipt>`; The hashlock sender, mosaicId and amount locked that is returned.
 It is recorded when an aggregate bonded transaction linked to the hash completes.